beforegolive/redux-grapes/README.md

 ```
 import createSagaMiddleware from 'redux-saga'
-import { sagaPromiseMiddleware } from 'redux-saga-promise-action'
+import { sagaPromiseMiddleware } from 'redux-grapes'

 ……